shinken-monitoring/mod-graphite/doc/index.rst

    - run as an external broker module
    - do not manage metrics until initial hosts/services status are received (avoid to miss prefixes)
    - remove pickle communication with Carbon (not very safe ...)
+   - maintain a cache for the packets not sent because of connection problems
    - improve configuration features:
       - filter metrics warning and critical thresholds
       - filter metrics min and max values